rubenandrebarreiro/rubenandrebarreiro.github.io/projects.md

     <a target="_blank" href="/projects/webgl/2d-rotative-shapes-dance/2d-rotative-shapes-dance.html" title="Rotative Shapes' Dance using WebGL (FCT NOVA - October 2017)">Rotative Shapes' Dance using WebGL (FCT NOVA - October 2017)</a>
 </font>

 <p align="justify"><font size="2"><a target="_blank" href="/projects/webgl/2d-rotative-shapes-dance/2d-rotative-shapes-dance.html" title="Rotative Shapes' Dance using WebGL (FCT NOVA - October 2017)">A 3rd year's project, of the BSc. degree made in FCT NOVA, in the subject of Computer Graphics and Interfaces.
-This project was built using HTML, CSS, JavaScript and WebGL.
+This project was built using <i>HTML</i>, <i>CSS</i>, <i>JavaScript</i> and <i>WebGL</i>.
 The application allows to create multiple geometric shapes, in permanent rotation, with different colors and sizes and, with blur effect or not, by clicking in the canvas of the Browser! </a></font></p>

 <br>